 It’s important to note that A/D data is best used when it includes all stocks in a specific index.
 Many times, the performance of a handful of companies can belie the health of the overall market one way or another.

-The A/D Line is most commonly used to plot the difference between the number of advancing and declining stocks on a daily, and sometimes weekly, basis.
+The A/D Line is plots the difference between the number of advancing and declining stocks on a daily, and sometimes weekly, basis.
 When calculating the A/D Line, the total number of stocks of the underlying index that went higher are added each day while the number of declining stocks are subtracted.
 The net number is then added to the prior day’s total, creating a running total of advancing minus declining stocks.

-The A/D Line is used to determine market sentiment, as it tells investors whether the majority of stocks in an index are rising or falling.
+The A/D Line is used to determine market participation, as it tells investors whether most stocks in an index are rising or falling.
 It is used to confirm price trends in major indexes and can also warn of reversals when divergence occurs.

 For example, if the S&P 500 is rising and the A/D Line is falling, it indicates the current uptrend may be losing its momentum.
 But if the S&P 500 is falling and the A/D Line is rising, it suggests that the market’s move lower may be about to reverse and begin moving up.